-How do we teach a professional the skill of handling telephone inquiries from new prospective clients, the process for securing retainer fees, courting prospective client contacts, or cross selling existing clients on other services provided by the firm?
-The best learning process developed so far is call Behavioural Modelling.
+How do we teach a professional the skill of handling telephone inquiries from new prospective clients, the process for securing retainer fees, courting prospective client contacts, or cross-selling existing clients on other services provided by the firm?
+The best learning process developed so far is called Behavioural Modelling.
 It involves five elements:

 - A DEMONSTRATION.
 If a picture is worth a thousand words, then an example or model can convey a complete story.
-In the RAINMAKING® program, each session includes a professional handling a particular episode in a realistic manner.
+In the RAINMAKING® program, each session includes a demonstration by one of your firm’s accomplished rainmakers showing an example in a realistic manner.
 Because many professionals do not distinguish between knowledge and skill, these demonstrations are an important element of the program in that they underline the need to hone the relevant skills.

-- PRACTICE Watching someone drive a car does not build sufficient skills.
+- PRACTICE.
+Watching someone drive a car does not build sufficient skills.
 Practice is essential to acquire a skill.
 Practice is at the heart of the RAINMAKING® program.
 Practice is required to perfect any skill.
 Practice builds the skill itself along with the confidence to try it in the real world following a training session.
 Practice is the vehicle in which the individual gets comfortable with applying new behaviour to everyday client interactions.
 By a careful learning design, every practitioner has the opportunity to practice becoming a competent Rainmaker.
 Real life situations are used.
-In each module of two hours, more than half of the training time is spent in practicing the specific skill.
+In each module, more than half of the training time is spent in practicing the specific skill.

-- TRANSFER This final phase ensures that skills acquired during the session are applied by the professionals back in their offices – in their “real world”.
+- TRANSFER.
+This final phase ensures that skills acquired during the session are applied by the professionals back in their “real world”.
 Participants commit themselves to applying their newly acquired skills with clients.
 Following the implementation of these skills, participants report their progress at each subsequent training session.

 A Comprehensive Training System

 This particular training effort is designed to be completely self-contained, such that it can become your firm’s own internal program, led by your own professionals, and capable of transferring skills that already exist within your firm.
 There are more than 300 legal and accounting firms throughout the world, ranging in size from small boutiques to firms of 1000’s of professionals who have used or are using this program.
-The fourteen-skill building modules contained in this program include multiple video demonstrations, participant workbook materials, a leader’s implementation guide, on-site coaching of your internal leaders, and ongoing implementation assistance.
+The fourteen-skill building modules contained in this program include participant workbook materials, a leader’s facilitation guide, on-site (or virtual) coaching of your internal leaders, and ongoing implementation assistance.

 - It transfers the knowledge and skills about client relations from your senior professionals to your younger practitioners.